SymfonyCasts/messenger/sfcasts/handler-work.md

 By the way, you might be thinking:

 > Wait... the *whole* point of a "command" bus is to... just "call" this
 > `__invoke()` method for me?
-Couldn't I just... call it myself and skip a layer?
+Couldn't I just... ya know... call it myself and
+> skip a layer?

 And... yes!
 It's *that* simple!
+It *should* feel completely underwhelming at first!

-But having the "layer", the "bus" in the middle, you get two nice things.
-First, your code is more decoupled: the code that creates the "command" - our controller in this case - doesn't know or care about our handler.
+But having that "layer", the "bus", in the middle gives us two nice things.
+First, out code is more decoupled: the code that creates the "command" - our controller in this case - doesn't know or care about our handler.
 It dispatches the message and moves on.
 And second, this *simple* change is going to allow us to execute handlers asynchronously.
 More on that soon.

 ## Moving code into the Handler

-Back to work: all the work to add Ponka to the image is *still* done inside of our
+Back to work: all the code to add Ponka to the image is *still* done inside our
-controller: this adds gets an updated version of the image with Ponka inside, another service actually *saves* the new image onto the filesytem, and this last bit - `$imagePost->markAsPonkaAdded()`, updates a date field on the entity.
+controller: this gets an updated version of the image with Ponka inside, another service actually *saves* the new image onto the filesystem, and this last bit - `$imagePost->markAsPonkaAdded()` - updates a date field on the entity.
 It's only a few lines of code... but that's a lot of work!

 Copy all of this, remove it, and I'll take my comments out too.
-Now, paste all of that into the handler.
+Paste all of that into the handler.
 Ok, no surprise, we have some undefined variables.
 `$ponkaficator`, `$photoManager` and `$entityManager` are all services.

-In the controller... on top, we were autowiring all of those into the controller.
-We don't need the `$ponkaficator` anymore.
+In the controller... on top, we were autowiring those services into the controller method.
+We don't need `$ponkaficator` anymore.

 Anyways, how can we get those services in our handler?
 Here's the really cool thing: the "message" class - `AddPonkaToImage` is a simple, "model" class.
 It's kind of like an entity: it doesn't live in the container and we don't autowire it into our classes.
-If we need an `AddPonkaToImage` object, we say: `new AddPonkaToImage`.
+If we need an `AddPonkaToImage` object, we say: `new AddPonkaToImage()`.
-If we decide to give that class any constructor arguments - more on that soon - we pass them directly right here.
+If we decide to give that class any constructor arguments - more on that soon - we pass them right here.

 But the *handler* classes are *services*.
 And *that* means we can use, good, old-fashioned dependency injection to get any services we need.

-Add `public function __construct()` with, let's see here, `PhotoPonkaficator $pontificator`, `PhotoFileManager $photoManager` and... we need the entity manager: `EntityManagerInterface $entityManager`.
+Add `public function __construct()` with, let's see here, `PhotoPonkaficator $ponkaficator`, `PhotoFileManager $photoManager` and... we need the entity manager: `EntityManagerInterface $entityManager`.
 I'll hit `Alt + Enter` and select Initialize Fields to create those properties and set them.